TankerHQ/quickstart-examples/README.md

 ### Create a Tanker App

 To create a Tanker App, create a free account on the [dashboard](https://dashboard.tanker.io/signup) and follow the instructions.
-Make sure you store the configuration file safely, as you'll need it later.
+Since you are just testing Tanker and not building a real private application, feel free to enable the test mode.

 Once you start building real private applications, you can just create other Tanker Apps.

 ### Configure

 Take the JSON configuration file from the previous step and copy it under the `config/` folder.
+Add an `authToken` key containing the value of the authorization token in the "API credentials" section of the dashboard.

 Note that the JSON configuration file can have any name ending with the `.json` extension and must have the following format: